From £59,9906

 8

-It would be nice to have a slightly more varied range of regen, not to mention easier control of them via paddles on the wheel, with a couple of mid-range settings to choose between, but as it is the Standard regen is intuitive and easy to get used to, so most will most likely stick with that and be more than happy.
+In everyday progress around town, it can be a bit hard to judge bringing the car to a smooth standstill.
+Regen is adjusted in the screen and has three settings: Off, Low and Standard, with Standard being a heavy one-pedal drive mode, Low being a fairly mild mid-level brake regen and Off being, well, off.
+But it would be nice to have a slightly more varied range of regen, not to mention easier control of them via paddles on the wheel, with a couple of mid-range settings to choose between.
+As it is, the Standard regen is intuitive enough and easy to get used to, so most will most likely stick with that and be more than happy.

-We did have a go in the dual motor, all-wheel-drive Polestar 4 with Performance pack, too, which adds adaptive dampers with a performance-focused set-up, and has a healthy 536bhp and 506lb ft, for 0-62mph in 3.8sec.
-It is a drastically different beast to drive: it eggs you on in a way that the single-motor model doesn’t, and while that version has something of a sweeter balance and steering feel, there’s an unflappable brutality to the dual-motor 4 that brings an appeal of its own.
+We did have a short go in the dual-motor, four-wheel-drive 4 with the Performance Pack fitted at Polestar's European launch event in Madrid.
+It adds adaptive dampers with a performance-focused set-up and has a healthy 536bhp and 506lb ft for 0-62mph in 3.8sec.
+It's a drastically different beast to drive: it eggs you on in a way that the single-motor 4 doesn’t, and while that version has something of a sweeter balance, there’s an unflappable brutality to the dual-motor 4 that brings an appeal of its own.

 RIDE & HANDLING